mostlyunoriginal/cendat/README.md

 # cendat: A Python Helper for the Census API

+## Introduction
 cendat is a Python library designed to simplify the process of exploring and retrieving data from the U.S. Census Bureau's API.
 It provides a high-level, intuitive workflow for discovering available datasets, filtering geographies and variables, and fetching data concurrently.

 The library handles the complexities of the Census API's structure, such as geographic hierarchies and inconsistent product naming, allowing you to focus on getting the data you need.

+## Workflow
+The library is designed around a simple, four-step "List -> Set -> Get -> Convert" workflow:

+List: Use the list_* methods (list_products, list_geos, list_variables) with patterns to explore what's available and filter down to what you need.

+Set: Use the set_* methods (set_products, set_geos, set_variables) to lock in your selections.
+You can call these methods without arguments to use the results from your last "List" call.

+Get: Call the get_data() method to build and execute all the necessary API calls.
+This method handles complex geographic requirements automatically and utilizes thread pooling for speed.
+Thread pooling is controlled through the `max_workers` parameter.
+Note that for requests that will generate many (thousands or more) API calls, setting `max_workers` explicitly and at low values (say, < 100) will reduce the probability of errors due to server-side intervention.

+Convert: Use the to_polars() or to_pandas() methods on the response object to get your data in a ready-to-use DataFrame format.

 # Installation